Heightened Sense of Smell During Pregnancy – Causes and Tips to Cope With It

 6. Clean Your Fridge

 You might not notice this in everyday life but your fridge has things and food that tend to have a smell that can get disgusting after a while.
-Ensure your fridge gets a cleaning and keep a box of baking soda if you can to neutralize the smell.
+Ensure your fridge gets a cleaning and keep a box of baking soda if you can to neutralise the smell (3).

 7. Go for Neutral Smells